wmutschl/timeshift-autosnap-apt/README.md

 *  This scrips is a fork of [timeshift-autosnap](https://gitlab.com/gobonja/timeshift-autosnap) from the [AUR](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=timeshift-autosnap) for Arch and Arch based distros but adapted for usage in Debian based systems which use apt as their package manager.
 *  Creates [Timeshift](https://github.com/teejee2008/timeshift) snapshots with unique comment.
 *  Deletes old snapshots which are created using this script.
+*  Makes a copy of `/boot` and `/boot/efi` to `/boot.backup` before the call to timeshift for more secure restore options.
 *  Can be manually executed by running `sudo timeshift-autosnap-apt` command.
 *  Autosnaphot can be temporarily skipped by setting SKIP_AUTOSNAP environment variable (e.g. `sudo SKIP_AUTOSNAP= apt upgrade`)
 *  Supports both `BTRFS` and `RSYNC` mode.